Conditions for Unitarity in Timeless Quantum Theory: Sufficient Conditions for Unitarity

-Note that these conditions do not rely on the specific form of the Hamiltonian of the Universe of Eq. \eqref{eq:H_U} and so apply to more general types of constraint (excluding some pathological constraints discussed in Appendix \ref{appA:pathological_cons}).
+Note that these conditions do not rely on the specific form of the Hamiltonian of the Universe of Eq.~\eqref{eq:H_U} and so apply to more general types of constraint (excluding some pathological constraints discussed in Appendix \ref{appA:pathological_cons}).
+Since we are dealing with unbounded operators, in the rest of the work Eqs.~\eqref{eq:cond1_NEW}-\eqref{eq:cond2_NEW} will be assumed to hold in the strong sense, i.e., that $\hat{\alpha}$ commutes \textit{strongly} with $\hat{T}_{\mathcal{C}}$ and $\hat{H}_{U}$ \cite{reed_methods_2012}.
+Strong commutativity ensures the existence of a joint spectral measure and hence a joint functional calculus, allowing us to define products of strongly commuting operators unambiguously and control their domains.
+All the operator equalities are understood on the natural domains defined by the joint functional calculus of the strongly commuting operators involved.
+Eq.~\eqref{eq:cond1_NEW} in the strong sense implies that $\hat{\alpha}$ must be of the form $\hat{\alpha}=\hat{\alpha}(\hat{T}_{\mathcal{C}})=\int \text{d} t\,\ket{\phi_{\mathcal{C}}(t)}\bra{\phi_{\mathcal{C}}(t)}\otimes \hat{\alpha}_{\mathcal{R}}(t)$, where $t\rightarrow\hat{\alpha}_{\mathcal{R}}(t)$ is a measurable operator-valued function.